 Assessment is an important aspect of the teaching and learning process.
 Assessment will enable the teacher to identify the level of competencies developed by the pupil.
-It will be done using various methods, including examinations, observation, interviews, questionnaires, portfolios, project works, and performance charts.
-The assessment of pupils' performance will involve initial continuous assessment, diagnostic testing, screening, and summative assessment.
+It will be done using various methods, including exams, observation, interviews, questionnaires, portfolios, project works, and performance charts.
+The assessment of pupils' performance will involve initial continuous assessment, diagnosis, screening, and summative assessment.
 Continuous assessment will provide feedback to the teacher and the pupil to improve teaching and learning.
-Summative assessment will involve national examinations that will be conducted among Standard II, IV and VII pupil's.
+Summative assessment will involve national examinations that will be conducted among Standard II, IV and VII pupils.

-13.2 Initial Assessment
+13.2 Initial assessment

 Initial Assessment is done before beginning the course to determine pupils' prior knowledge and competencies before they are enrolled on a course.
 The assessment aims at enabling the teacher to identify the pupils' individual needs.
-Knowing the pupils' needs helps the teacher in the planning process to achieve the intended goals.
+Knowing pupils needs helps the teacher in the planning process to achieve the intended goals.
 Similarly, this assessment can be used for assessing pupils before enrolling them for Standard I.

-13.3 Diagnostic Assessment/Screening Testing
+13.3 Diagnostic assessment/screening testing

 Diagnostic assessment is done to gather information about the pupil's mastery of different skills.
 Such information should be used to give relevant support and advice to the pupil.
 Sometimes, advice from a medical expert may be important, especially to pupils with disabilities.
-Besides diagnostic assessment, screening tests or examinations will be used to identify pupils with serious challenges in learning and, therefore, to plan for remedial intervention.
-Sometimes, a health specialist's advice may be required for pupils with special needs.
+Besides diagnostic assessment, screening tests or examinations will be used to determine pupils with serious challenges in learning and, therefore, to plan for remedial measures.
+Sometimes, a healthy specialist's advice may be required for pupils with special needs.
 This kind of assessment can be done after the pupils have learn for three or more months.

-Screening tests and examinations, which are prepared for research purpose, can also be used.
+Screening tests and examinations, which are prepared because of research, can also be used.
 Diagnostic assessment refers to written examinations, oral questions, and effective investigation made by school teachers.
 The diagnostic assessment aims to identify pupils with difficulties to plan strategies for learning.
 Besides, there will be national examinations for Standard II, IV and VII, which will be administered for the same reasons.

-13.4 Continuous Assessment
+13.4 Continuous assessment

 This type of assessment is continuously done during the entire period of teaching and learning to provide feedback to the teacher and the pupil.
 The feedback will help the teacher to understand the areas of weakness, which need improvement.
 This assessment will use methods such as observation, interviews, assignments, oral questions, portfolios, and examinations.
 Moreover, this assessment will be used to identify various talents among pupils.
 Examples of such talents include creativity, drawing, arts and sports.
-The assessment will also involve terminal examinations, which will focus on identifying learners' ability in different areas.
+The assessment will also involve terminal examinations, which focus on identifying learners' ability in different areas.

-13.5 Summative Assessment
+13.5 Summative assessment